As well as abiding by the UK dronecode, you must find out whether you are allowed to fly a drone at that particular location before taking off.

 There's also the potential for crashing into trees and other obstacles, so it's wise to find a nice big open space.

-You may well be able to fly in your local park, but you must check before you fly.
+You may well be able to fly in your local park, but you should check before you fly.
 Some parks have signage which explains what is and isn't permitted.
 You might see a 'no model aircraft' sign, which also includes drones.

 So where can I fly my drone in the UK?